TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

-As an alternative ``patch``, ``patch.object`` and ``patch.dict`` can be used as class decorators.
+As an alternative ``patch``, ``patch.object`` and ``patch.dict`` can be used as kundi decorators.
 When used in this way it is the same as applying the decorator individually to every method whose name starts with "test".